ghoomfrog/silili/vocabulary.md

 - *pus* is a downward hand above the head, clenching and unclenching.
 - *kiwl* is horizontal sideways hand forming a circle going up.
 - *pata* is a downward flapping hand.
-- *mim* is a backward hand clenching and unclenching in front of the chest.
+- *mil* is a backward hand clenching and unclenching in front of the chest.
 - *kaka* is a backward fist with a downward pinkie.

 ## Food